 First, a little bit of history.
-In 2011, we bought our first home (the townhouse we bought on a whim).
+In 2011, we bought our first home.
 This house was perfect for us at the time given the situation we were in.
 We knew the townhouse would work out long term because it was the perfect first rental property when we decided to move into our long-term home.

 In 2013, instead of taking the large chunk of cash I had been saving and using it to pay down my wife’s loans, we decided to buy our long-term house.
 We knew interest rates would likely never be much lower and home prices were about to start heading up.
 We lucked out and were right on both counts, at least so far.

 If we had waited and bought a home similar to our current house today, chances are it would cost about $5,000 to $10,000 more in the home’s price and our interest rate would be 0.875% higher, which is a big deal.
 In fact, that 0.875% would cost us over $25,000 more in interest payments over the life of our 30 year death pledge.
 CRAZY!

 Two Other Speed Bumps This Year

 The house purchase in 2013 was a detour from our original plans, but we had two other speed bumps in 2013 as well.
 One was planned for and the other was not.